A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome

 - Positive HIV test or Active hepatitis B and/or C

-- Ongoing participation in other clinical studies with any approved anti-amyloid passive immunotherapy for Alzheimer's disease
+- Ongoing treatment with any approved anti-amyloid passive immunotherapy for Alzheimer’s disease

-- Previous treatment with ACI-24 or any immunotherapy against Alzheimer’s disease
+- Previous treatment with ACI-24 or any other active immunotherapy against Alzheimer’s disease

-- Use of symptomatic treatments of Alzheimer’s disease (e.g. acetylcholinesterase inhibitors and memantine) if not on stable dose for at least 2 months before screening.
+- Use of symptomatic treatments of Alzheimer’s disease (e.g. acetylcholinesterase inhibitors) or glutamatergic drugs if not on stable dose for at least 2 months before screening.

 Information for your doctor